itp-dwd/2020-spring/guides/javascript-frontend-guide.md

 ### Searching Arrays

 Sometimes you just want to know if a value or object exists in your array.
 Below are some of the ways of checking and retrieving values or objects from an array.
+This is not an exhaustive list so be sure to look up the other array search functions when you're looking for other solutions for searching values in an array.

 #### The indexOf function: `.indexOf()`
 > "The indexOf() method returns the first index at which a given element can be found in the array, or -1 if it is not present." - [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf)